 - Clothing

-- Food
+- Food- in the form of groceries or meals (meals can be congregate, delivered, or to-go).

 - Infant essentials; defined as car seats, diapers/wipes, formula/baby food, and safe sleep accommodations

 - Low- or no-cost healthcare

-- Personal care items
+- · Personal care items

 - Prescription medication

 - Safe shelter

 - Transportation to access any of the above

 - Utilities/rent assistance

 - Indirect costs are limited to 10% of the amount of the grant.